-We've combined Cress, Arugula, and Mache to complete this flavorful blend.
+We've combined Cress, Arugula, Mustards, Radish, Spinach and Mache to complete this flavorful blend.
 Cress, with its crisp and crinkled leaves, delivers a refreshing burst of peppery spice.
 Meanwhile, Arugula adds its signature nutty and slightly bitter profile, contributing depth and complexity to the mix.
+Mustards and Radish add a bit of a kick.
+Spinach rounds the flavor profile out, and brings even more nutrient richness to this blend.
 Finally, Mache provides a mild, nutty pleasant taste with a delectable crunch.

 The Spicy Microgreens Mix is not only a vibrant culinary experience but also a nutritional powerhouse.
 Bursting with vitamins, minerals, and antioxidants!

 - Start with a 10 x 20-inch tray with holes, or use a disposable food container with holes poked in the bottom for drainage.

 - Fill the tray with potting soil, approximately 2 inches deep.

 - Lightly water the soil, ensuring it is as moist as a wrung-out sponge.

 - Scatter about ½ ounce of microgreen seeds over the soil, or an equivalent amount for the size of the container you are using.